 One of my favorite things to look forward to in the summertime is my annual weekend in Nantucket, Massachusetts to visit my friend, Emily.
 For years, she and her family have made Nantucket their summer vacation spot.
-However, as Emily and her siblings have gotten older, Nantucket has become more than a week-long holiday and has instead become their home, for she and her sister Julia now work and live on the island full-time.
+As Emily and her siblings have gotten older, Nantucket has become more than a week-long holiday and has instead become their home, for she and her sister Julia now work and live on the island full-time.

 I’ll typically make it out to see Emily towards the end of July.
 Sadly, due to our conflicting work schedules I’m only ever there for about a day and a half.
 BUT!
 That isn’t to say that I haven’t had the full Nantucket experience.
 For about 36 hours every summer, Em plays the ultimate hostess, tour guide, and bff by ensuring not a moment of my trip is wasted.
 As I reflect on my weekend on the ferry ride back to Hyannis, I’m always in disbelief at how much longer my stay had seemed due to our jam-packed schedule.